Our Canine Behaviour Practitioners are approved by most Pet Insurance Companies to see your pet when referred by your Veterinarian.

 We will then revisit the stooge dogs and training and handling techniques will be demonstrated to you by example in the situation.
 Any equipment recommended will be discussed and demonstrated.

 Thereafter, your practitioner will write a full report including all of the new behaviour programmes that you are advised to implement with your dog.
-A copy of this is sent to your Veterinarian unless you request otherwise.
+A copy of this can be sent to your Veterinarian if required.

 Dangerous Dogs Act Info